hyperledger/iroha-2-docs/src/guide/get-started/launch-iroha.md

 ::: tip

-You can monitor blockchain events in the terminal where the test network runs.
+You can monitor blockchain events in the terminal where the network runs.

 :::

-## Docker Options
+### Docker Options

 The following options are also available for local compilation:

-- To test Iroha code quickly, use `docker-compose-single.yml`, which starts a container with a single peer.
+- To test Iroha code quickly, use the `docker-compose-single.yml` network configuration file, which starts a container with a single peer.
-- To test Iroha code in normal conditions, you can use `docker-compose-local.yml`, which starts four connected containers with peers.
+- To test Iroha code in normal conditions, use the `docker-compose-local.yml` network configuration file, which starts four connected containers with peers.

 ::: tip Note